hyunjae-labs/jupyter-markdown-mcp/README.md

-# Notebook Convert MCP Server
+# Jupyter Markdown MCP Server

+> **📢 Migration Notice**: This package was previously named `notebook-convert-mcp`.
+If you have the old package installed, please uninstall it and install `jupyter-markdown-mcp` instead.

-Simple and focused MCP server for Jupyter Notebook ↔ Markdown conversion.
+MCP server for seamless Jupyter Notebook ↔ Markdown conversion with perfect cell preservation.

 ## Features